Adaptive Multi-User Clustering and Power Allocation for NOMA Systems with Imperfect SIC

 \section{Conclusion}

-We have derived bounds on power allocation, channel coefficients, and the imperfect \gls{SIC} considering a downlink \gls{NOMA} system.
-We proposed adaptive multi-user clustering and power allocation algorithms for a generalized number of users in a cluster.
-We derived conditions and shown that it is beneficial to not utilize \gls{NOMA} for certain users to achieve higher data rates.
-We have shown that an increase in the number of users in a cluster does not always achieve higher \gls{NOMA} rates.
+We have derived bounds on power allocation, imperfect \gls{SIC}, and channel coefficients for multi-user clustering in a downlink \gls{NOMA} system.
+We have proposed adaptive multi-user clustering and power allocation algorithms for a generalized number of users in a cluster.
+We have derived conditions and shown that it is beneficial to not utilize \gls{NOMA} for certain users to achieve higher user data rates.
+We have also shown that an increase in the number of users in a cluster does not always achieve higher \gls{NOMA} rates.
 In future, we plan to implement and evaluate the proposed algorithms on hardware testbeds.